roukaour/birdiescript/README.md

       -v, --version         show program's version number and exit

     With no FILE, or when FILE is -, read standard input.
 Set the PYTHONIOENCODING environment variable to specify the standard input character encoding.

+    Copyright (C) 2013-2014 Remy Oukaour <http://www.remyoukaour.com>.
+    MIT License.
+    This is free software: you are free to change and redistribute it.
+    There is NO WARRANTY, to the extent permitted by law.